P. Shilu Ao: Chief Minister

 In February 1961, under the Nagaland Regulation Act, a 42-member Interim Body with a five-member Executive Council was set up with Ao as the Chief Executive Councillor.
 Under the Nagaland Act of 1962 the state of Nagaland with its capital at Kohima came into being on 1 December 1963 and the process of conversion of Naga Hills district of Assam to Nagaland took place.
-He bravely worked for the welfare of the Naga people in the midst of tremendous hurdles.
+He worked for the welfare of the Naga people in the midst of tremendous hurdles.
 In the first state elections of Nagaland in the year 1964 he was elected from Impur Assembly constituency as member of Legislative Assembly.
 The Interim Body and the Executive Council became the Nagaland Legislative Assembly and the Nagaland Cabinet and a five-member ministry with Ao as the first Chief Minister was sworn in by Vishnu Sahay, the Governor of Assam and Nagaland the same day.
 Ao served as leader of the house of the Nagaland Assembly for 5 years from 1961 to 1966 and as Chief Minister of Nagaland from 1 December 1963, to 14 August 1966, during which time he also led the Naga Nationalist Organisation (NNO) to victory in the first Nagaland Assembly elections of 1964.

 Ao's government passed a resolution in 1964 calling for the integration of all Naga inhabited regions with Nagaland and in May 1964 a ceasefire agreement was concluded between the Naga insurgents and the Government of India which was formally declared on 6 September 1966.
 Ao had attended the negotiations only as an observer on the government side, as the insurgents refused to recognize his state government.
 The same year, he also survived an assassination attempt.
 Although the NNO held an absolute majority in the Nagaland Legislative Assembly following the elections of 1964, Ao's government was voted out in a no-confidence motion introduced in the Assembly in August 1966.
 Following Ao's ouster, he was succeeded by his NNO colleague and Speaker of the house T.N.
 Angami as Chief Minister.

-In 1969, Ao contested for the Impur constituency seat as an Independent.
+In 1969, Ao contested the Impur constituency seat as an Independent.
 He lost to the sitting MLA M. Koramoa Jamir of the Naga Nationalist Organisation by 162 votes.